GnRlLeclerc/real-time-sqlx/README.md

 - `createMany`: create many rows at once
 - `update`: update a row
 - `remove`: delete a row
+- `rawOne`: execute a sql query, returning one row at most
+- `rawMany`: execute a sql query, returning all rows

 #### Build SQL `SELECT` queries